wpernath/openshift-sonatype-nexus/README.md

 ### Deploy Specific Version
 In order to specify the Nexus version to be deployed use ```NEXUS_VERSION``` parameter:
 ```
-oc new-app nexus3 -p NEXUS_VERSION=3.5.2
+oc new-app nexus3 -p NEXUS_VERSION=3.16.2
 ```

 The last version tested that has worked with the post-deployment configuration script is ***3.16.2***.

 ## Deploy Sonatype Nexus IQ Server

-If you'd like to also deploy Sonatype Nexus IQ Server to handle policies/firewalling/etc then jump into the ***iq-server*** directory and check out the instructions and objects there.
+If you'd like to also deploy Sonatype Nexus IQ Server to handle policies/firewalling/etc then jump into the ***openshift-sonatype-nexus-iq*** repo and check out the instructions and objects there.

 # Nexus Repository Configuration